Kendr.org

 Bring context

 Users arrive through the site, portal, or app.
-Inputs can be questions, credentials, purchases, provider settings, or query requests.
+Inputs can be questions, account credentials, purchases, or query requests.

 2